Altinn/altinn-studio-docs/content/altinn-studio/designer/build-app/expressions/_index.en.md

 - `edit.saveButton`
 - `edit.saveAndNextButton`

-If all these fields have expressions added to them you will be shown an info message that you have reached the limit for expressions.
+If all these fields have expressions added to them you will be shown an info message saying that you have reached the limit for expressions.

 when going forward configuring an expression for your component in the Expression tool in Altinn Studio for the first